GuillaumeGomez/browser-UI-test/goml-script.md

 wait-for-property: ("#element", {"key"."sub-key": "value"})
 ```

-If you want to check that a property doesn't exist, you can use `null`:
+If you want to wait for a property to be removed, you can use `null`:

 ```
 // Checking that "property-name" doesn't exist.